AssetFetch/spec/spec.md

 #### 8.5.2.2.
 Handling for `extract_fully=false`

-In this case, the client SHOULD store the archive in a temporary location first and unpack only those files that are referenced by other components in their respective `fetch.from_archive` datablock.
+In this case, the client SHOULD unpack only those files that are referenced by other components in their respective `fetch.from_archive` datablocks.

+#### 8.5.2.3.
+Deleting archives

+If a component has the `role.archive` datablock then it is assumed to be ephemeral, meaning that the client SHOULD delete it from the local implementation directory after all component files have been extracted from it.

 ## 8.6.
 Handling component files